synegic/com.fibaro/README.md

 ## Change Log:

-### v 2.1.6
-Fixed a bug that wouldn't allow Flows to be triggered by multiple devices

-Further improved the color behaviour of the FGRGBWM-441

-### v 2.1.5
+### v 2.1.1 - 2.1.9
+FGBS-001 now available again

+Adds support for "Start dim level change" and "Stop dim level change" action cards for the FGD-21x devices

+Added product IDs for multiple devices to ensure they are recognised

 Fixed a bug where dim levels above 50% would influence the saturation values of the FGRGBWM-441

-### v 2.1.4
-Added product IDs to multiple device to ensure that they're recognised upon pairing.
-Changed large app store image

-### v 2.1.3

-Add support for a "Start dim level change" and "Stop dim level change" action card for the FGD-21x devices
+Fixed colour behaviour of the FGRGBWM-441

+Fixed a bug that would cause Flows to be unavailable for some devices

-Multitude of fixes based on invalid default values for settings
+Fixed a bug that would cause invalid default values for device settings

-### v 2.1.2

-Updated this log

-### v 2.1.1

-Even more bugs fixed and re-adding of the FGBS-001

 ### v 2.1.0